ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 **4. Require the right context**

-Using [Authentication Context](https://learn.microsoft.com/en-us/entra/identity-platform/developer-guide-conditional-access-authentication-context) in Conditional Access, you are able to require the requestors session to be according to a set of requirements.
+Using [Authentication Context](https://learn.microsoft.com/en-us/entra/identity-platform/developer-guide-conditional-access-authentication-context) in Conditional Access, you are able to require the requestor's session to be according to a set of requirements.
 How it works is that in a Conditional Access you can require a set of requirements and only then *Grant* that authentication context.
 Examples could be: *FIDO2 Auth Context*, *Compliant Device Context*, *Limit session lifetime*, etc...
 Since we want to secure our administrative actions, you'll want a strong authentication context to be set.
 Create this, which is merely an empty context.
-Now create a CAP to require device-bound FIDO2 authentication and a compliant device which sets this authentication context.
+Now create a CAP to require device-bound FIDO2 authentication and a compliant device that sets this authentication context.
 You can now change your PIM assignments to require this authentication context to be set.

 PS: I don't think it's currently possible to require this for the approver.

 **5. Ticky ticky ticky**

 In the world of cloud infrastructure, we talk about the anti-pattern *ClickOps*.
-And this expands to your Azure environment as wel.
+And this expands to your Azure environment as well.
 You're highly likely performing actions using the web interface or PowerShell, which means it's impossible to track in *git* or *Terraform*.
 Because of this, it's very important to do change tracking in tickets.
 By requiring a ticket in every PIM request, you force the requestor to document their plans and also make it much easier for the approver to decide if it's actually a good idea to do.

 **6. Automated reviews**

-Ok, so you've setup this awesome system.
+Ok, so you've set up this awesome system.
 But this sounds awfully complicated to keep track of manually.
 A nice thing when you have the right license(s) within your tenant, is [Azure Access Reviews](https://learn.microsoft.com/en-us/entra/id-governance/access-reviews-overview).
 This neat little solution can actually trigger automated access reviews for all your PIM roles and groups.
-I typically recommend to setup quarterly or bi-yearly access reviews for your PIM role assignments and approval groups.
+I typically recommend setting up quarterly or bi-yearly access reviews for your PIM role assignments and approval groups.
-This ensures that any eliglible or active role assignment is re-evaluated and (automagically) removed if no longer needed or used.
+This ensures that any eligible or active role assignment is re-evaluated and (automagically) removed if no longer needed or used.
 Once these reviews are done, the reports with actions taken are nicely presented back to you.

-I also recommend to just expand this to any group within your Azure tenant, including dynamic ones which means you can do fancy stuff such as triggering reviews for inactive user accounts, guests, disabled user accounts with licenses assigned, users with insecure MFA or none at all, etc.
+I also recommend expanding this to any group within your Azure tenant, including dynamic ones which means you can do fancy stuff such as triggering reviews for inactive user accounts, guests, disabled user accounts with licenses assigned, users with insecure MFA or none at all, etc.

 **7. Alerting**

-PIM allows you to send emails once an approval has been requested, approved and assigned.
+PIM allows you to send emails once approval has been requested, approved and assigned.
 This works but is very noisy and can get lost in the storm, leading to people anxiously waiting for their PIM request to get approved.
-A nice workaround, is that you can actually use *AuditLogs* to filter for any PIM requests and then send a nudge to a Slack IT channel.
+A nice workaround; you can actually use *AuditLogs* to filter for any PIM requests and then send a nudge to a Slack IT channel.

 ```kql
 AuditLogs